Zywave/booster/src/_areas/design-system/patterns/builder.md

 The first step is the Kickoff.
 It contains a high-level action to start the workflow.
 Kickoff can take place within the tool or from an account page.

-Consider the following when configuring the Kickoff step.
+Consider the following when configuring the Kickoff step:

 * How will the Builder launch?
 * Does the user need to return to a home page to view a previously created project?

 <docs-spacer size="small"></docs-spacer>

 Typically, page-level actions should be placed in the top right corner to start a workflow.
 Use a table when the user needs to return to a previous project.
-This is also helpful for downloading, editing, and duplication of projects.
+This is also helpful for downloading, editing, and duplicating projects.
 If the table is empty, use an empty state in the table.

 ![Kickoff](/images/kickoff.png)